nixzhu/KeyboardMan/README.md

 ## Installation

 Feel free to drag `KeyboardMan.swift` to your iOS Project.
-But it's recommended to use CocoaPods or Carthage.
+But it's recommended to use Carthage (or CocoaPods).

 ### Carthage